 Water is our most precious natural resource and with some water efficient practices, we will have it when we need it.
 Check your water meter to see if it is spinning when all your water is turned off.
 If the dial is still moving, you probably have an undetected leak somewhere on the property.
 With the right landscape, irrigation maintenance and new high-efficiency irrigation parts, outdoor water use efficiency is easy.
-Plan and design your landscape for aesthetics and most of all, water efficiency.
-Turf is the biggest water user so be selective with this landscape component and in some situations lawn can be replaced with trees, shrubs, boulders, pathways or mulched areas.
-(Need link to these programs).
+For more information on rebates, water use efficiency programs, classes incentives and more go to www.rainbowmwd.com/water-use-efficiency-management.